 Anyway, we got on the Russian made Cubana airlines plane and the seat in front of mine was broken.
 It didn't stay straight, only reclined... in my lap.
 No problem.
 Once we were in the air, I just stood in the aisle and passed the rum bottle to the front and back.
 The exiles on the plane were celebrating with all of us and I have to say I had a few shots as well.
 Needless to say, after the 45 minute flight, I had one hell of a headache.

 The bus brought us to La ENA (Escuela Nacional de Artes).
 Well more specifically a hostel next to La ENA (sorry I don't remember the name.
-I think it was Casa Fina).
+I think it was Casa de Fina).
 We unloaded and had dinner and just like that went to our first event.
-It was a concert at La Casa de la Musica (if I remember correctly) and had this group I really didn't know at the time playing; Irakere with special guests, including Richard Egües.
+It was a concert at La Casa de la Musica (if I remember correctly) and had this group I really didn't know at the time playing; Irakere with special guests, including Richard Egües (hint, that's an inside joke.
+Irakere are superstars in Cuban jazz, and Richard Egües was, well, you can read for yourself.)

-Anyway, I could go on forever, but Cuba changed my whole musical mindset and I ended recording many songs there.
-I got married there as well, which makes me somewhat Cuban, and life hasn't been the same since.
+Anyway, I could go on forever, but Cuba changed my whole musical mindset.
+I ended recording many songs and got married there as well, which makes me somewhat Cuban, and life hasn't been the same since.

 This is the part where I am supposed to show you I know what I am talking about.